Today, we’ll be sharing a simple fall-inspired modeled writing activity. Be sure to add it to your list of fall activities for preschoolers!

 I am really enjoying the weekly #PLAYfulpreschool posts with my fellow preschool parents and teachers!
 There have been so many great ideas for themes related to apples, family, farm, and harvest.
-This week the theme is fall colors, and I’m sharing a simple (but very meaningful) modeled writing activity.
+Check out this modeled writing activity all about fall colors.

 This can be done in a whole group setting or in small groups.
 I chose to call the children over to me in groups of 4 or 5 at a time.
 Either way, grab the supplies and the kiddos and get started! 🙂